 Third, more run-time errors can be considered as type errors by extending type systems.
 In most real-world languages, some run-time errors are not type errors.
 For example, recall NullPointerException of Java.
 Since Java does not classify NullPointerException as a type error, the Java type checker does not detect NullPointerException, and every Java program suffers from the possibility of NullPointerException.
 NullPointerException is one of the most commonly occuring run-time errors in Java.
 Kotlin introduces the notion of an explicit null type by extending the type system of Java.
-In Kotlin, null is not a value of String, and NullPointerException is considered as a type error.
-If a Kotlin program passes type checking, it is free of NullPointerException.
+In Kotlin, null is not a value of String, and NullPointerException.
 Extending type systems to detect more run-time errors is valuable but can increase false positives.
 Thus, type system designers always consider the tradeoff between enlarging the set of type errors and reducing false positives.